-- 111. Where does the spit ink go?
+- 141. Where does the spit ink go?
 How do you eventually dispose of the spit ink?
-All excess ink goes into the service station, and then into the bottle below. - 112.
+All excess ink goes into the service station, and then into the bottle below. - 142.
 What part(s) of this printer need the most attention to avoid breakdown?
-You have to pay attention to keeping the printheads cleaned. - 113.
+You have to pay attention to keeping the printheads cleaned. - 143.
 What maintenance issues should be noted?
-Be sure to keep the linear guide clean. - 114.
+Be sure to keep the linear guide clean.

+- 144. What part(s) of this printer tend to break down the most often?
+The part that may wear out is the 3-day valve; it gets clogged. - 145.
 What is the most delicate, or complex, or time-consuming cleaning or maintenance chore?

 Cleaning the calender is a tough assignment.
-So avoid sticky media or any other act that would tend to leave residue on the surface of the calender. - 115.
+So avoid sticky media or any other act that would tend to leave residue on the surface of the calender. - 146.
 If you change ink, how much hands-on work is required to set up the ink system?
 Is hand priming or sucking the ink down the tubes required of the operator?
-Is head priming automatic, or operator initiated?

-Changing from one ink to another is technically possible in some printers but is rarely recommended.

-116. How much time, media, and ink are used during regular cleaning, calibration, and maintenance?
+Is head priming automatic, or operator initiated? - Changing from one ink to another ink is technically possible in some printers but is rarely recommended. - 147.
+How much time, media, and ink are used during regular cleaning, calibration, and maintenance?
 Most cleaning aspects are automatic (when you tell the system to clean itself).
 So regular cleaning takes just a few minutes.

-117. Is there a sleep mode?
+148. Is there a sleep mode?
 Should the machine ever be turned completely off?
 Does this not entail having a UPS unit to guarantee it is on all the time?

 There is a sleep mode.
 With most (but not all) printers it is advised to leave in sleep mode rather than being turned completely off (which may entail putting solution in the printheads to replace the ink).